jakubkruziko/mintyfreshOS/README.md

 ![meOS logo](image.png)
 # Welcome to meOS!
 ## New spin of Linux Mint with fresh theme and gnome desktop
+# ==Due to some technical reasons download page doesn't have its jekyll theme.
+We're sorry about that.==
 I am still Working on this website.
 If you know what to add here please inform me in any way!
 [Downloads](https://jakubkruziko.github.io/meOS/download/download.md)